The Lords of Biddick in County Durham (Now Tyne and Wear)

 priest.

-Washington Village Church
+The Washington Village Church

 The grave cover of Alexander de Biddick

-Robert Surtees noted in Volume One of "History and Antiquities of County Durham"
+Robert Surtees noted in Volume One of "History and Antiquities of County Durham" published

-cover was still in place when the old church was pulled down in 1832.
+when the old church was pulled down in 1832.

 In the same volume Surtees noted:

-"On a ridged coffin-lid in the Church-yard, (in Vincent's time,) sculptured with a
+"On a ridged coffin-lid in the Church-yard, (in Vincent's time,) sculptured with a sword and

-sword and cross: Hic jacet Jacobus Sanderson".
+cross: Hic jacet Jacobus Sanderson".

 Notes by Audrey Fletcher:

-* "Church-yard" refers to Washington church yard.
+* "Church-yard" refers to Washington church yard

 * The sword and cross suggests that not only was Jacobus Sanderson a knight, but perhaps